Faith Sidlow, M.A.

 B.A.
 Broadcast Journalism, San Diego State University.

-Newswriting, TV/multimedia news reporting and production, radio news/podcasting, broadcast and online news writing, radio/TV performance, global news collaboration, media law, basic editing, and current events
+News writing, TV/multimedia news reporting and production, radio news/podcasting, broadcast and online news writing, radio/TV performance, global news collaboration, media law, editing

-Faith began teaching broadcast journalism part-time at Fresno State in 2009 and became a full-time professor in 2015.
-She is the faculty adviser for the Fresno State Radio Television Digital News Association (RTDNA) and for 90.7 KFSR.
-Under her guidance, Faith's students have won regional and national awards from the Associated Press Television and Radio Association (APTRA), Society of Professional Journalists (SPJ), the Broadcast Education Association (BEA), International Broadcast System and the CSU Media Arts Festival.
+Faith oversees the broadcast multiplatform journalism option at Fresno State including the student-produced TV newscast.
+She is the faculty adviser for Fresno State RTDNA and 90.7 KFSR.
+Faith's students have won regional and national awards from the Associated Press Television and Radio Association (APTRA), Society of Professional Journalists (SPJ), the Broadcast Education Association (BEA), International Broadcast System and the CSU Media Arts Festival.

-Faith is the recipient of numerous awards for reporting and anchoring including the Broadcast Education Association, Radio and Television News Association (RTNA-Golden Mike), Edward R. Murrow, RTDNA, Best of the West, and Associated Press.
-She has three Emmy nominations, the St. Francis Award, and the California Bar Association’s Silver Medallion.
+Faith’s professional and academic awards include the Provost's Award for Promising New Faculty, Broadcast Education Association, RTNA Golden Mike, Associated Press Mark Twain, RTDNA Edward R. Murrow, Best of the West, three Emmy nominations, the St. Francis Award, and the California Bar Association’s Silver Medallion.
 Her report, “Extreme Faith,” won an Emmy for editing.
-Faith is an inductee into the Silver Circle of the National Academy of Television Arts and Sciences Silver Circle in 2012 for making a significant contribution to Northern California television for more than 25 years.
+Faith is an inductee into the Silver Circle of the National Academy of Television Arts and Sciences for making a significant contribution to Northern California television for more than 25 years.